GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 The picture shows a close up of a board mounted that has the EEPROM solderen to the board, and has the DS1315 in a socket.
 Top view gives the impression that the board might create a short circuit with U19.
 That is not the case.
 You can insert a piece of paper without any trouble.

+***
 ### Software

 The essence of the design is a 'magic' string that opens a hole in the memory map to access the chip.
 This is done by reading the memory location where the chip is "hidden" 64 times.
-Doing this gives access to the 8 data registes for ready and writing the time/date parameters.
-Register 4 also contains the reset and Oscillator on/off functions.
+Doing this gives access to the 8 data registers for ready and writing the time/date parameters.
+Register 4 also contains the reset and Oscillator ON/OFF functions.

 <img width="533" height="743" alt="image" src="https://github.com/user-attachments/assets/a76a7050-919c-47e3-b37d-2e4ab82cce89" />
 <img width="450" height="883" alt="image" src="https://github.com/user-attachments/assets/a02c45de-2d7b-4350-a423-e0fda4b3dabc" />

 All this is implemented in the CLK4/CMD program.
 CLK4/CMD can check for existance of the clock.
-It can set time, date and day of the clock.
+It can set time, date and weekday of the clock.
 And it can copy time and date from the clock to the sytem.
 Furthermore the oscillator of the clock can be stopped, which saves battery power consumption.
+This also stops the clock.

+***
 ### Copy file to image file for use with Gotek

 Using the TRS80GP emulator, the CLK4/CMD faile can be copied to an .hfe image file.